bonomani/devmon/docs/TEMPLATES.md

   your pattern matches explicitly, precede it with a `^` and terminate it with a `$`.

 ## The messages file

-The messages file is what brings all the data collected from the other files in the template together in a single cohesive entry.
-It is basically a web page (indeed, you can add html to it, if you like) with some special macros embedded in it.
+The messages file consolidates data from various template files.
+It operates as a templating engine containing special keywords for specific functionalities and allows the use of HTML.
+This enables the rendering of a message that can be understood by Xymon.

 An example of a simple messages file is as follows:
 ```